It is not only a fully functional graph visualization library, but also an explorer of data relationships.

 Creating a Stage

-There are two ways to create a Stage: one is by using the new keyword, and the other is by using the createStage method.
-When creating a Stage, an object is passed as a parameter, and there are many configurable properties within the object.
+When creating a Stage, an object is passed as a parameter.
 The most commonly used properties are as follows:

 container: the mounting container, which needs to be a DOM element and is only available in the browser environment